View Source. Get Default View(Object) Method

 Some information relates to prerelease product that may be substantially modified before it’s released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 Returns the default view for the given source.

-public: static System::ComponentModel::ICollectionView ^ GetDefaultView(System::Object ^ source);
+static System::ComponentModel::ICollectionView ^ GetDefaultView(System::Object ^ source);

 public static System.ComponentModel.ICollectionView GetDefaultView (object source);